mrehor/dolfinx-hpc-assembly/README.md

 Things can go wrong if the option `--cpp-fomr` is omitted.
 In that case, the forms remain of the type `ufl.form.Form` at the time of sending them to the assembly routine which can lead to an I/O overhead (due to dynamic linking of cached forms).
-This becomes critical with the inter-node MPI communication, especially for block/nest assemblers.
+This becomes perceptible with MPI internode communication, especially for block/nest assemblers.

 ![Figure 2](results_HPC-ufl-forms.png)